-This should be the very first thing you do.
-In order to build an effective brand, you need a plan.
-You need to know exactly what it is that you are marketing, your short term and long term goals, and how you differ from your competitors.
-Strategize how you can make yourself unique, whether it be in the way you present yourself or in the services you offer.
-Create a killer logo and an interactive website that reflect who you are as a company.
-A well-defined brand can carry your company a long way.
+This should be the very first thing you do when devising a marketing strategy.
+In order to build an effective brand, you need to have a plan.
+You should know everything about your brand, including what your short-term and long-term goals are, which channels you will be using to market your products and/or services, and how you differ from your competitors.
+What is your unique selling point (USP)?
+If it’s not already obvious, figure out how you can give yourself a competitive advantage in a saturated market, whether it be in the methods you present your brand or in the services and/or products you offer.
+Create a killer logo and an interactive website that reflects who your brand is.
+A well-defined brand can (and will) carry your company a long way.

 2. Identify your target audience.